-86. The Administrative Procedure Act (APA) provides for judicial review of federal agency actions.
+96. The Administrative Procedure Act (APA) provides for judicial review of federal agency actions.
 5 U.S.C. §§ 701-706.
 Under the APA, a court may hold unlawful and set aside federal agency action - including the "failure to act" - when it is "in excess of statutory jurisdiction, authority, or limitations, or short of statutory right" or is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
-5 U.S.C. §§ 551(13), 701(b)(2), 706(2)(A), (C).
+5 U.S.C. §§ 551(13), 701(b)(2), 706(2)

-87. Defendants have a self-acknowledged duty to return the remains of deceased service members to their families for burial.
-These family members have no alternative administrative process to retrieve the remains or challenge the actions, or inactions, of Defendants.
+97. Defendants have a self-acknowledged common law duty to return the remains of deceased service members to their families for burial.
+There is no alternative administrative process to allow family members to retrieve the remains or challenge the actions, or inactions, of Defendants.

-88. Defendants' failure to timely address the new, not previously considered, evidence of the identity of unidentified remains X-816 presented both by Plaintiff and by another government agency for consideration under 10 U.S.C. §§ 1501-1509 amounted to agency action unlawfully withheld and was arbitrary, capricious, and otherwise contrary to law within the meaning of 5 U.S.C. § 706.
+98. Defendants' failure to timely address the new, not previously considered, evidence of the identity of unidentified remains X-816 presented both by Plaintiff and by another government agency for consideration under 10 U.S.C. §§ 1501-1509, Army Regulation 638-2 and Department of Defense policy amounted to agency action unlawfully withheld and was arbitrary, capricious, and otherwise contrary to law within the meaning of 5 U.S.C. § 706.